EU chip M&A is politically sound, financially iffy

-STMicroelectronics (STM.BN) Chief Executive Jean-Marc Chery has two good reasons to make an offer for Nordic Semiconductor (NOD.OL) and an even better one to hold back.
+LONDON (Reuters Breakingviews) - STMicroelectronics Chief Executive Jean-Marc Chery has two good reasons to make an offer for Nordic Semiconductor and an even better one to hold back.
 The risk for shareholders in his $32 billion chip designer-manufacturer is that political and technological hype override the iffy financial logic.

 Shares in $5 billion Nordic rose 10% on Thursday after Italian newspaper Milano Finanza reported that STMicro was mulling an offer.
 The Oslo-listed company’s chief financial officer told Reuters via text message that he had “no knowledge of this, so we have no comment”.
 STMicro, whose anchor shareholders are the French and Italian governments, declined to comment.